A discrete extrinsic and intrinsic Dirac operator: The extrinsic Dirac operator

 The explicit formula tor the associated family then is given by

-\begin{remark} In \cite{lam_discrete_2016} Lam shows that there exists an associated family which contains two types of well-known minimal surfaces, $A$-minimal surfaces coming from the discrete integrable system and $C$-minimal surfaces coming from an area variational approach. \\ It's easy to see that these two types of minimal surfaces are also minimal surfaces in our framework.
-In fact a face edge-constraint minimal surface is $A$-minimal surface if and only if $\mathbf{H}_{ij}=0$ for every edge $ij$.
-And the $C$-minimal surfaces are just the minimal classical nets. \end{remark}
+In \cite{lam_discrete_2016} Lam shows that there exists an associated family which contains two types of well-known minimal surfaces, $A$-minimal surfaces coming from the discrete integrable system and $C$-minimal surfaces coming from an area variational approach.